atomgomba/hurok/README.md

 # hurok

-This is a framework library for developing applications on the JVM based on the unidirectional dataflow model.
+This is a Kotlin Multiplatform framework library for developing applications on the JVM, JavaScript and Android based on the unidirectional dataflow model.

 ```mermaid
 flowchart LR